Interview Videos: Building Trust and Credibility in the Digital Age

 • Trying to be too formal (relaxed, conversational tones work better).

-5. How can I make my interview videos more appropriate?
+5. How can I make my interview videos more engaging?

 • Ask interesting, open-ended questions.